 Funds in the Deferred Compensation Plan are not subject to taxes until they are withdrawn from the Plan.
 At the time of withdrawal normal income taxes are due, but there is no IRS penalty, regardless of age.
 Because of the tax-deferred status of the funds in the Deferred Compensation Plan, Federal law strictly limits access to these funds and under normal circumstances prohibits participants from withdrawing these funds while employed with the Town.
-Employers or employees through salary reductions are allowed to contribute up to the standard IRC 402 (g) limit of \$19,500 in 2021 and \$19,500 in 2020 on behalf of participants under the plan.
+Employers or employees through salary reductions are allowed to contribute up to the standard IRC 402 (g) limit of \$20,500 in 2022 and \$19,500 in 2021 on behalf of participants under the plan.
 Elective deferrals may be made by eligible employees as outlined in the plan document.
-At varying points during the fiscal year, town contributions consisted of 10% of the wages of one employee, 8% of the wages of two employees, and 5% of the wages for the remaining covered employees as outlined in the plan document.
-During the fiscal year ended June 30, 2021, approximately 28 employees participated in the plan at some point during the year.
-Total payroll for Town employees (excluding the Board of Education) was approximately \$2,262,831 of which approximately \$1,581,047 represented wages attributable to plan participants.
-For the fiscal year ended June 30, 2021, the Town contributed \$90,769 to the plan on-behalf of the plan participants.
+At varying points during the fiscal year, town contributions consisted of 8% of the wages of one employee and 5% of the wages for the remaining covered employees as outlined in the plan document.
+During the fiscal year ended June 30, 2022, approximately 27 employees participated in the plan at some point during the year.
+Total payroll for Town employees (excluding the Board of Education) was approximately \$2,200,403 of which approximately \$1,525,192 represented wages attributable to plan participant contributions.
+For the fiscal year ended June 30, 2022, the Town contributed \$85,502 to the plan on-behalf of the plan participants.

-Note 9 - Board of Education non-certified employee benefit plans
+Note 9 - Board of Education Non-Certified Employee Benefit Plans

 The employees of the Board of Education are covered under a Simplified Employee Pension Plan and a Tax sheltered annuity plan.
 These plans cover non-certified personnel such as secretaries, custodians, instructional aides, and certain administrative staff.
 Tax-Sheltered Annuity (TSA) arrangements are a form of defined contribution retirement plan available under Section 403(b) of the Internal Revenue Code.
 They are available to employees of Code Section 501(C)(3) tax-exempt organizations such as public colleges, universities and school systems.
 Subject to various limitations and restrictions, IRC §403(b) allows tax-deferred contributions to be made for the employees through salary reduction contributions of the employees.
 IRC §403(b) contributions must be invested in annuity contracts issued by life insurance companies or in shares of regulated investment companies (mutual funds) held in custodial accounts for the employee.
 Under the arrangement, a portion of the employee's compensation (determined by the employee within the limitations imposed by the Internal Revenue Code) is applied on a before-tax basis to an annuity contract or mutual fund shares owned by the employee.
 These amounts, together with any investment earnings, are not subject to federal income tax until they are paid to the employee (or beneficiary) in the form of benefits, normally during retirement.
 The Board of Education contributes between 6.00% and 13.0% of the covered employees wages.
-For the fiscal year ended June 30, 2021, approximately 3 employees participated in the plan at some point during the year.
-Total payroll for all employees including those eligible for the plan and those covered by other plans was approximately \$9,526,129 (excluding non-Board of Education employees), of which approximately \$183,512, represented the wages attributable to plan participants.
-For the fiscal year ended June 30, 2021, the Board of Education contributed \$15,752 to the plan on-behalf of the plan participants.
+For the fiscal year ended June 30, 2022, approximately 3 employees participated in the plan at some point during the year.
+Total payroll for all employees including those eligible for the plan and those covered by other plans was approximately \$9,932,129 (excluding non-Board of Education employees), of which approximately \$187,824, represented the wages attributable to plan participants.
+For the fiscal year ended June 30, 2022, the Board of Education contributed \$16,152 to the plan on-behalf of the plan participants.